-Expected non-payment of reinsurance recoveries continues to be made but is calculated by allowing for the probability of default using external credit ratings.
-The expected default under Solvency II takes into account the timing of the expected payment by reinsurer and hence allows for a change in rating over time.
+An allowance for reinsurance bad debt is calculated by allowing for the probability of default using external credit ratings.
+The expected default under Solvency II takes into account the timing of the expected payment by reinsurer and allows for a change in rating over time.